lvhengani/sen2three_docker/README.md

 or

 ~~~
-./l3process -h
+./l3process --help
 ~~~

 In the directory `~/Documents/s2_processing/temp_sen2three`, create a subdirectory.
-Preferably, use the UTM tileid of your snetinel-2 level-2A files to name your subdirectories  i.e `34HCH`.
+Preferably, use the UTM tileid of your sentinel-2 level-2A files to name your subdirectories  i.e `34HCH`.
 Place all the sen2cor pre-processed (Level-2A) scenes in the sub-directory.
 Run sen2three as shown below:

 ~~~
 ./l3process 34HCH --resolution 20